-A Nevada criminal background check is when an employer, landlord, or other company screens an applicant's criminal history.
-Criminal background checks show past convictions and pending charges as well as addresses, credit history, and employment records.
+A Nevada background check is when an employer, landlord, licensing agency, or other company screens an applicant's criminal and consumer history.
+Background checks show past convictions and pending charges as well as addresses, credit history, and employment records.
 Many companies run background checks on job applicants.
 And they can be a major factor in hiring decisions.

 - Nevada's "ban the box" law prohibits government employers from asking about criminal history on the initial application;